schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 # Appendix - Descriptors
-# Anhang – [Deskriptoren]
+# Anhang – Beschreiber

 This list is by no means exhaustive, but it’s a good place to start. each entry lists the kinds of things a Descriptor might be an advantage or hindrance for, which makes it a handy reference for both players and Narrators.

-Diese Liste ist bei weitem nicht vollständig, aber ein guter Startpunkt.
-Jeder Eintrag listet die Dinge auf, für die ein Deskriptor vor- oder nachteilig sein könnte.
-Dadurch wird die Auflistung zu einer nützlichen Referenz für sowohl Spielerinnen als auch Erzählerinnen.
+Diese Liste an Dingen, für die Ein Beschreiber vor- oder nachteilig sein könnte, ist bei weitem nicht vollständig, aber ein guter Startpunkt.
+Sie ist als nützliche Referenz für sowohl Erzählerinnen als auch Spielerinnen gedacht.

 <!-- Appendice - Descripteurs